nicoleyimessier/ofxProjectionApp/README.md

 To open the panel:

 1. Click on the configuration state “WARP CONFIGURATION”
 2. Press ‘w’ which toggles warp editing on and off.
-This will come in handy when you have a lot of points to edit in the mesh.
 3. To select a warp, press alt + left-click over the warp.
-Each warp has a default control point at each corner.
 4. Right click on the warp and a new GUI will appear with the controls for edge blending.

  ![test](https://github.com/nicoleyimessier/ofxProjectionApp/blob/master/Documentation/SoftwareImages/EdgeBlend.png)